samumantha/2023_presentations/202306_reproducibility.md

 Available tools (e.g. Conda, pip, virtualenv, Pipenv, pyenv, Poetry, renv, ...) may help with:

-* Defining a specific set of dependencies, possibly with well defined versions
+* Defining a **specific set of dependencies**, possibly with well defined versions
-* Installing those dependencies mostly automatically
+* Installing those dependencies mostly **automatically**
-* Recording the versions for all dependencies
+* **Recording the versions** for all dependencies
-* Isolate environments -> you know and can share your dependencies
+* **Isolate environments** -> you know and can share your dependencies
   * On your computer for projects so they can use different software
   * Isolate environments on computers with many users (and allow self-installations)
   * Using different Python/R versions per project
-* Provide tools and services to share packages
+* Provide tools and services to **share packages**

-If things go wrong, you can delete and re-create - much better than debugging.
+If things go wrong, you can delete and re-create - much better use of time than debugging.

-The more often you re-create your environment, the more reproducible it is.
+> The more often you re-create your environment, the more reproducible it is.

 ### Recording environments